kitnato/neverquest/source/data/manual.md

 #### Bleed rating

-A value determined by the chance of inflicting [bleeding](#bleeding) alongside total bleed damage, which is a percentage of weapon damage, and its duration.
+A value determined by:

+- the chance of inflicting [bleeding](#bleeding),
+- its associated total bleeding damage, which is a percentage of weapon damage,
+- and the bleeding duration.

 Only applies if a [piercing](#piercing-weapons) weapon is equipped.

 Bleeding damage is increased by mastering [cruelty](#cruelty).